maxxxxxdlp/sp7-stats/README.md

 1. Any Webserver

 ## Installation
-All configuration parameters are located in `config.php`
+All of the configuration parameters you must change for the site to work are located in `./config/required.php` Optional parameters are located in `./config/optional.php`

-1. Open the `config.php` file.
+1. Open the `./config/required.php` file.
 1. Set `LINK` to an address the website would be served on.
 1. Set `FILES_LOCATION` location to the place where all of your **access.log** files are located.
 Make sure the webserver has **READ** permissions to all the files in this folder.
 1. Set `WORKING_LOCATION` to an empty folder.
 This would be the destination for all uncompressed access.log files and other files created in the process.
 Make sure the webserver has **READ** and **WRITE** permissions to this folder. **Warning!** All of the files present in this directory would be deleted.
 1. Configure your webserver to point to the directory were this repository is saved.
-1. You can go over the other settings in the `config.php` files and see if there is anything you would like to adjust.
+1. You can go over the other settings in the `./config/optional.php` file and see if there is anything you would like to adjust.

 ### Optional settings
 1. You can set up daily cron to the following location `http://<yourdomain>/cron/refresh_data.php`.
 This will automatically unzip the files and compile the information so that users can get up to date information.